Career Map: Dietitian

 The G. Raymond Chang School of Continuing Education

-For evaluation of your academic degree, contact the Comparative Education Service:
+For evaluation of your academic degree, contact the World Education Services (WES):

 For English-language fluency assessment, contact the Educational Testing Service: